magma/magma/docs/readmes/proposals/vpn_config_from_api.md

 ### Bootstrapper Updates

-VPN credentials will be handed and provisioned from cloud controller during bootstrapping process (which is part of the magmad connection with the access gateway), these should be rotated along with the gateway certs and revoked if these become not valid or are expired.
+VPN credentials will be created on the client, and will be sent to cloud controller during bootstrapping process with a cert signing request (which is part of the magmad connection with the access gateway), these should be rotated along with the gateway certs and revoked if these become not valid or are expired.
+These credentials will be created with a default short-lived duration (e.g. 12 hours)
-The boostrapper module in cloud will be in charge of managing the client keys stored on disk by a RPC interface, and then hand them down to the gateway only after a successful bootstrap process.

 OpenVPN helm chart provides with configuration scripts to setup and manage the client keys.
-The RPC interface can be extended with:
+The interface can be extended with:
-- newClientCert
+- requestVPNSignCert
-  - Creates a new client certificate under `/etc/openvpn`, which after bootstrap process will be handed to gateway.
+  - Will be called by the client to request a signed certificate (.crt) by the server after the client keys were generated.
-- revokeClientCert
+- revokeVPNClientCert
   - This will revoke the RSA vpn client cert, it should be aligned and rotated with an invalidation/expiration of the gateway certificates.

 We can mount the same persistent volume that the server uses for storing the client keys onto the bootstrapper, which will be the communication and syncing between the bootstrapper and OpenVPN.